dougsweetser/Q/docs/About/resume.md

 Operating systems: Macintosh, Linux

 **Lead Spider, Black Duck Software, Burlington, MA 2004-present**
+*** Black Duck was purcased by Synopsys Inc in 2017 for \$565 million ***

 The 9th employee of a startup that has grown into an emerging international company.
 Have been involved in constructing the knowledgebase of all open source projects.
 Work involves a mix of adding projects using in-house tools, looking to automate processes, and working on the quality of the Postgres database.
 Responsible for monthly releases of two product lines.

+Experienced in Test Driven Development.
+Works daily with PostgreSQL.
+Working knowledge of Jenkins, Airflow, and Flask.

 **Assistant Manager, Customer Accounts, Software Tool & Die, 1998-2002**